hashicorp/terraform-provider-azurerm/website/docs/r/healthcare_dicom.html.markdown

 The following arguments are supported:

 * `name` - (Required) Specifies the name of the Healthcare Dicom Service.
-Changing this forces a new Healthcare Workspace to be created.
+Changing this forces a new Healthcare Dicom Service to be created.

 * `workspace_id`  - (Required) Specifies the name of the Healthcare Workspace where the Healthcare Dicom Service should exist.
-Changing this forces a new Healthcare Workspace to be created.
+Changing this forces a new Healthcare Dicom Service to be created.

 * `location` - (Required) Specifies the Azure Region where the Healthcare Dicom Service should be created.
-Changing this forces a new Healthcare Workspace to be created.
+Changing this forces a new Healthcare Dicom Service to be created.

 * `identity` - (Optional) An `identity` block as defined below.